Phone: (202) 296-5505 Email: info@winvale.com

 Before you go about researching and reaching out to consulting firms, you should have a general understanding of what GSA Schedule consultants do.
 The obvious answer is they will help you prepare a successful GSA Schedule offer and handle GSA Schedule maintenance throughout the life of your contract.
 However, a comprehensive firm will also educate you throughout the process so you can make the best decisions for your company.
 They won't just create a template for you and send you on your way.

-An experienced consultant should also be able to help you determine what is necessary to achieve success in your GSA Schedule from the proposal to the end of your contract term.
-You should feel like your consultant is your guide, leading you through the red tape, government jargon, and each step of the GSA Schedule acquisition process
+An experienced consultant should also be able to help you determine what is necessary to achieve success in your GSA Schedule from the initial proposal to the end of your contract term.
+You should feel like your consultant is your guide, leading you through the red tape, government jargon, and each step of the GSA Schedule acquisition process without leaving you in the dark.

 7 Questions You Need to Ask a Prospective GSA Consultant